DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_introduction_to_git.md

 git commit -m "Started to create a report on cats"
 ```

 This command will take all the files in staging and commit them to the git repository.
-Once you have committed, running `git status` again will let you know that you no longer have any changes, (Your working directory and the git repository are in sync now).
+Once you have committed, running `git status` again will let you know that you no longer have any changes (Your working directory and the git repository are in sync now).
 Committing clears the staging area so that you can start working on your new changes.

 To view all your past commits you can use the log command